Contents of Adjectives

 3.f.
 'SUCH' WITH THE FORCE OF 'THAT,' 'THOSE,' 'THIS,' 'THESE,' 'THE.'

 In older English, such often lost the idea of a particular kind and pointed to definite persons or things, just like that, those, this, these, without any difference in meaning: 'That the reader, therefore, may not conceive the least ill opinion of such a (= this) person, we shall not delay a moment in rescuing his character from the imputation of this guilt' (Fielding, Tom Jones, Book VII, Ch.
 XV).
 But we are sure that the judgment of God is according to truth against them which commit such things' (Romans, II, 2), here with the force of this thing, or simply this or it, for the refer ence is to a definite thing, namely, passing judgment upon others, mentioned in the preceding verse.
 Thow shalt conceyve a child And his name shalle zou Ihesu calle...
 Suche (=these) wordis were seid to Mary' (Cursor Mundi, 10869, about A.D.
 1300).
 Such, followed by a relative as-clause, is still often used with almost the force of those, but it has a meaning a little more indefinite than those which differentiation has preserved it: 'Major Pendennis spent the autumn passing from house to house of such country friends as were at home to receive him' (Thackeray, Pendennis, II, Ch.
-XXX).
+XXX).Similarly, such is often used instead of this referring back to a preceding noun where the reference is indefinite: "A gratuity awarded to any clerk shall be estimated according to the period during which such clerk has served' (Act 41 Vict. e.
+52).
+We now often prefer the, this, or that here to such: 'That there is a void in a millionaire's life is not disproved by anyone showing that a number of millionaires do not recognize such (or the, this, or that) void.'

 3.g.
 INTENSIVE 'SUCH.'

 Such or such a is often used as an absolute intensive without an expressed comparison, indicating in a general way a high degree of a quality, sometimes standing alone before a noun, sometimes followed by an adjective which expresses the quality more accurately: 'I have never seen such a storm,' or more accurately such a terrible storm, or with the adverb so instead of the adjective such: so terrible a storm.
-The adjective construction is the usual one before a plural noun: 'I have never seen such children,' or more accurately such good children or such bad children.
+The adjective construction is the usual one before a plural noun: 'I have never seen such children,' or more accurately such good children or such bad children.3.h.
+REDUNDANCY.

 In older English, same is used redundantly after a demonstrative this, these, that, those, yon: If this same palmer will me lead from hence' (Scott, Marmion, I, XXV).
 This usage is still common in popular speech, especially in Negro dialect: 'I'm gwine ter larrup that same Mr. Man' (Joel Chandler Harris, Nights with Uncle Remus, p.
 35).
 In current popular speech here and there are similarly used: 'Look at this here (or this 'ere) book!'
 'Do it thisa (= this here) way!'
-'I never saw it done thata (= that there) way.'
+'I never saw it done thata (= that there) way.'3.i.
+EMOTIONAL 'THAT' AND 'THIS.

 That and this are often employed unaccompanied by a gesture and marked by a peculiar tone of voice expressing praise or censure, pleasure or displeasure: 'And then I sit and think of that dear wife of mine that I lost a quarter of a century ago' (De Morgan, Joseph Vance, Ch.
 XXXIII).
 'Do you think the girls would consider it narrow if I asked them to stop that dancing and whooping' (Sidgwick, Severins, Ch.
 III).
-'Upon my word, of all the horrid men that I ever heard of this publisher of yours is the worst' (R. Haggard, Meeson's Will).
+'Upon my word, of all the horrid men that I ever heard of this publisher of yours is the worst' (R. Haggard, Meeson's Will).3.j.
+'YE.'

 They indicate number.
-There are three classes:
+There are three classes:4.a.
+CARDINAL NUMERAL ADJECTIVES.

-Other adjective forms often take the place of the regular cardi nal adjectives: a dozen eggs,' 'two dozen eggs,' 'three score years.'
+They are employed in counting: two (or in older English twain or tway) men,' 'the first three years,' 'three dollars,' 'four dollars,' 'fifty-five dollars,' 'one hundred and fifty dollars'; 'three years and a half,' or 'three and a half years'; 'one pound and a half,' or 'one and a half pounds'; 'thirty-one and two-thirds inches,' 'thirty-one and three-eighths inches,' etc., but quarter is always uninflected as adjective: 'thirty one and three-quarter inches.'
+'The house cost a hundred thousand dollars.'
+'Two million copies of the book have been sold.'
+'I have a hundred and one (or a thousand and one) things to look after.'
+In early Modern English it was usual to say one-and-twenty, one-and thirty, etc.Other adjective forms often take the place of the regular cardi nal adjectives: a dozen eggs,' 'two dozen eggs,' 'three score years.'
 Odd (or sometimes and odd) is added to a cardinal to indicate an indefinite surplus, cardinal and odd (or and odd) together forming a compound numeral: 'There were fifty odd (or and odd) boys there' (i.e. between fifty and sixty boys).
 The book has five hundred odd (or and odd) pages.'
 The indefinite adjective some (10 6) is often placed before the cardinal to indicate the idea of approximation: The club consists of some forty members.'
 These numerals are called cardinals (from Latin cardo 'hinge') because they are the most important words of number on which the others hinge.

 The numerals one, only, sole, are used in many idiomatic expres sions to indicate oneness: 'Some óne man must direct.'
 'No one man can do it.'
 'I don't know any one house that has so many good points as this.'
 'He has the one fault that he is not punc tual.'
 'There is óne napkin too many' (one napkin which is not needed).
 This line has a (reduced form of one) foot too much' (Note to Merchant of Venice, II, VII, 2, in Clarendon Press ed.; more commonly a foot too many).
 'He is an only child.'
 'This is the only instance known.'
 'This is my one and only hope.'
 'That was his sóle reason.'